PoCInnovation/Whitecomet-Research/README.md

 #### Polymorphism and Anti-Virus

-For the majority of AV, polymorphic virus can be difficult to analyse.
-First because the malware code is encrypted and second because the signature changes at every launch, so the AV can't just compare the hash of the program with a other malicious program hashes.
+For a lot of AVs, polymorphic viruses can be difficult to analyse.
+First, because the malicious code is encrypted and second because the signature changes at every launch, so the AV can't just compare the hash of the program with malicious hashes databases.

 We used [virustotal](https://www.virustotal.com) for our tests.
 <details>